veasy/home-log/README.md

-# home-log
+# Home Log
-Home data logger.
+Home log is a simple data logger for the veasy home automation system.